-We say $\omega_h$ is a Floquet multiplier of the spatially discrete time-modulated system if there exists a complex-valued $u^\omega_h \in H^1_{\text{per}}(0,T;X_h)$, such that is a nontrivial solution to the corresponding initial value problem with no excitation.
-We have the following result for the Floquet exponents of the system with absorbing boundary conditions. \begin{lemma} Let $\kappa$ fulfill the assumptions \eqref{assumpt-kappa}.
+with the same constant ${C_{\kappa}'}$ from Proposition~\ref{prop:energy-estimate}. \end{proposition} We say $\omega_h$ is a Floquet exponent of the spatially discrete time-modulated system if there exists a complex-valued $u^\omega_h \in H^1_{\text{per}}(0,T;X_h)$, such that is a nontrivial solution to the corresponding initial value problem without excitation. \drop{ We have the following result for the Floquet exponents of the system with absorbing boundary conditions. \begin{lemma} Let $\kappa$ fulfill the assumptions \eqref{assumpt-kappa}.
 All Floquet exponents $\omega$ of the system \eqref{eq:time-varying-acoustic-weak-absorbing}, which weakly enforces absorbing boundary conditions, have bounded imaginary part, i.e.,

 with the constant $ {C_{\kappa}'}$ from Proposition~\ref{prop:energy-estimate}. \end{lemma} \begin{proof} We use the argument of Lemma~\ref{lem:FL-multipliers-absorption}, with the bound of Proposition~\ref{prop:energy-estimate-h}. \end{proof} For homogeneous Neumann boundary conditions, the time-reversed system is structurally identical to the forward problem (with the modulation $\kappa(-t)$).
-Repeating the previous argument therefore yields the following result.
+Repetition of the previous argument therefore yields the following result.

 \begin{lemma} Let $\kappa$ fulfill the assumptions \eqref{assumpt-kappa}.
 All Floquet exponents $\omega$ of the system with homogeneous Neumann boundary conditions \eqref{eq:time-varying-acoustic-weak-neumann} have bounded imaginary part, i.e.